dark-side/sports-hub/products/sport_news_portal/web_application_features/manage_the_teams/user_stories/add_new_team/README.md

 ## Mockups

 1. Admin user sees a new team form
-2. Admin user selectes a logo in the form
+2. Admin user selects a logo in the form
 3. Admin user sees a success message

 <details>